bopjesvla/sand/README.md

 Sand operates a small whitelist of permitted language constructs.
 Everything else is forbidden.

-Only a subset of Elixir language constructs is available.
+Only a subset of Elixir syntax is supported.
 Additionally, user code cannot access named functions (of the form `Module.function`) except for a small number of pre-imported functions, such as `+/2` and `is_integer/1`.
 This means that the Elixir standard library is not available in the sandbox.
 Functions without side effects, such as `Enum.map`, can, however, be re-implemented as anonymous functions in the sandbox.

 These are the permitted language constructs: